Haseeb0910/gradient-descent-lr/README.md

-# 📈 Linear Regression & Gradient Descent From Scratch
+# 📈 Linear Regression & Gradient Descent

 An interactive visual tool that shows exactly how a machine learning model learns — built from scratch using only Python and NumPy, with a Streamlit UI.